camila-vieirao/CompetitiveProgramming/README.md

 # Competitive Programming

 Welcome to my Competitive Programming repository!
 This repository is a personal project to **keep track of my evolution in competitive programming**.
-Here, you'll find solutions to problems from various platforms, organized by topics, difficulty levels, and algorithms.
 It's a work in progress that will evolve as I continue to practice and improve my skills.

 ## Weekly Updates
 Every Wednesday, I will share new exercises and solutions that I’ve worked on throughout the week.
 Below, you’ll find a table tracking the progress of the exercises I've completed so far.